nrawe/june-tdd/README.md

 defines what needs to be tested.

 The callback provided to `test()` can optionally request assertions to be injected, in this case `$equals`.
-These assertions are called invoked as a function and always take the form of `assertion($actual, $expected)`.
+These assertions are invoked as a function and always take the form of `assertion($actual, $expected)`.

 The reason that assertions are exposed in this fashion is to provide a bit of